-In the municipality of Calkini, located in the north of the Mexican state of Campeche, is the town of Bécal, known as the “ cradle of the hats of Jippi-Jappa and Palme”.
+In the municipality of Calkini, located in the north of the Mexican state of Campeche, is the town of Bécalknown as the cradle of jipi and palm hats".

-The “Jippi-Japa” or Carludovica palmata is a species of plant that belongs to the family of Cyclanthaceae.
-It is not a palm proper because it measures between 1.5 and 2.5 m and does not have a large stem.
-However, it is very resistant because used to make basketry and hats.
-After three years of culture, it is collected and worked.
+The "jipi-japa" or Carludovica palmata is a species of plant that belongs to the Cyclanthaceae.
+It is not a palm tree as such because it measures between 1.5 and 2.5m and does not have a large stem.
+However, it is very resistant because it is used to make basketry and hats.
+After three years of cultivation, it is collected and processed.

-The elaboration of the hats in palm of “Huano” or “Debbie” and of the basketry in general, is done in cellars, because they allow to keep the freshness and humidity required to work.
-This activity is carried out for most of the 11 000 inhabitants of the city; In every house there is a cellar in the garden to develop these products that require an average of one and a half hours of braiding, depending on the size of the items.
+The elaboration of the hats in "huano" or "jipi" palm and the basketry in general, is done in cellars, because they allow to keep the freshness and humidity required to work.
+This activity is carried out for most of the 11,000 inhabitants of the city; in each house there is a cellar in the garden to elaborate these products which require an average of one and a half hours of weaving, depending on the size of the articles.

-The outside temperature is 35°c on average, so it is better to work in good conditions for the raw material and craftsman!
-Here is a video presentation of our collaborator, the restaurant Ki'Janal which makes us know the city of Bécal and its handicrafts in palm.
+The outside temperature is 35°C on average, so it's better to work in good conditions for the raw material and the artisan!
+Here is a video presentation of our collaborator, the restaurant Ki'Janal, which makes us know the city of Bécal and its palm handicraft.

-In the solidarity shop you will find hand-braided hats in 100% ecological palm.
-It’s not too late to protect you from the sun while contributing to development!
+You will find in the solidarity shop hand woven hats in 100% ecological palm.
+It is not too late to protect yourself from the sun while contributing to development!